DevExpress/testcafe/docs/articles/blog/2020-7-14-10-ways-to-simplify-your-ui-testing.md

 - How to create customizable tests that can easily evolve as business requirements change.
 - The purpose of Custom Selectors and why they make web testing so much easier.
 - The purpose of the Page Model approach and why it helps increase productivity.
-- And you'll learn how to master use of Smart Assertions
+- And you'll learn how to master use of Smart Assertions.

 ## Experience the TestCafe Difference